Certificate in Sustainability

 - The Certificate in Sustainability requires 24 s.h. of course work.

-- Undergraduate students pursuing a degree from The University of Iowa are eligible for the certificate.
+- Undergraduate students pursuing a degree from The University of Iowa are eligible for the certificate, except students earning a B.S in Sustainability Science

 - Students who already have earned a baccalaureate degree from The University of Iowa may return to complete or earn the certificate if they are not enrolled in a graduate or professional program.